 -The finale of this funding period was an interactive exhibition at the Forum, Norwich with Norwich Science Festival, 19th - 26th October 2019.
 This event was attended by approximately 9000 people.
 The BBC Foyer became a retreat from the hectic festival.
 Here you could make a rubbing, using any of eight raised tiles of body organs, handmade by sculptor Chris Jackson.
 In response to the latest health research you could then hang your 'hopes of health' onto the wire 'hairs' of a giant microbe.
 This two metre high, free standing alcove was filled with beautiful preserved translucent vegetable slices and a glowing DNA 'ring light' (made by Draigo).
 It was constructed out of papier mache by set maker Richard Matthews.

 - Two days of art-science workshops took place with Quadram Institute scientists, myself, and artists Rach Anstey-Sanders and Chris Jackson.
 The public

 made felt microbes and rubbings as 'wishes for wellness', while learning about the links between health and microbial science.
 The Big Draw featured the event in their half-term

 The second workshop day reached a different group of people who were shopping in the Castle Quarter, it was jointly hosted by the Quadram Institute, The

 British Sign Language interpreters were provided with my funding for both events.
 The whole project was supported with public funding by Arts Council England and Norfolk County Council.

-These activities are running again on the 6th Nov 2019 to celebrate 30 years of research in Norfolk with 500 people with Rheumatoid Arthritis, funded by Versus Arthritis.
+Some of these activities were run again in Nov 2019 to celebrate 30 years of research in Norfolk with 500 people with Rheumatoid Arthritis, funded by

 Thanks to the following funders